Hartford Line: Rolling stock

+At the start of service, most Hartford Line trains were operated using four-car push–pull consists of MBB coaches leased from the Massachusetts Bay Transportation Authority (MBTA) and GP40-3H locomotives transferred from Shore Line East.

-In December 2017, Connecticut signed an agreement to lease 16 MBB coaches from the Massachusetts Bay Transportation Authority for three years, at a cost of $4.54 million, with options to extend the lease for up to three more years.
-The 16 cars were operated in four-car consists in a push-pull configuration with GP40-3H locomotives transferred over from Shore Line East.
-The railcars required significant repair and repainting before entering service, leading the Connecticut DOT to request $2.3 million from the state legislature in April 2018.
+In December 2017, CTDOT signed a three-year, $4.54 million agreement to lease 16 MBB coaches from the MBTA, with options to extend the lease for up to three additional years.
+Before entering service, the cars underwent extensive repairs and repainting, leading CTDOT to request an additional $2.3 million in funding from the state legislature in April 2018.

-Mafersa coaches largely replaced the MBB coaches on the line in 2022, after M8 cars replaced the Mafersa coaches on Shore Line East.
-The MBB coaches were completely withdrawn from service in early 2023.
-In August 2023, CTDOT approved a contract with Alstom for 60 single-level passenger cars, which will replace the Mafersa coaches in Hartford Line service (as well as Shoreliner cars on other lines) beginning in 2026.
+Beginning in 2022, the MBB coaches were gradually replaced by CTDOT's fleet of 33 Mafersa coaches transferred from Shore Line East, after that line began using M8 electric multiple units.
+The leased MBB coaches were fully withdrawn from service in early 2023, ahead of the expiration of their lease later that year.

+In August 2023, CTDOT approved a contract with Alstom for 60 new single-level passenger cars.
+The new coaches are intended to replace the Mafersa coaches and older Shoreliner cars elsewhere in the state's rail network beginning in 2026.